2022–23 Thai League Cup

 The 2022–23 Thai League Cup is the 13th season in the second era of a Thailand's knockout football competition.
 All games are played as a single match.
 It was sponsored by Toyota Motor Thailand, and known as the Hilux Revo Cup (ไฮลักซ์ รีโว่ คัพ) for sponsorship purposes, Hilux Revo is a truck model of Toyota.
-86 clubs were accepted into the tournament, and it began with the first qualification round on 3 September 2022 and concluded with the final on TBD.
+86 clubs were accepted into the tournament, and it began with the first qualification round on 3 September 2022 and concluded with the final on 20 May 2023.
 The tournament has been readmitted back into Thai football after a 10-year absence.
 The prize money for this prestigious award is said to be around 5 million baht and the runners-up will be netting 1 million baht.

 This is the first edition of the competition and the qualifying round will be played in regions featuring clubs from the Thai League 3.

 Calendar

 Results

 Note: T1: Clubs from Thai League 1; T2: Clubs from Thai League 2; T3: Clubs from Thai League 3.